sourmash-bio/sourmash/doc/command-line.md

 borrow abundances from the specified signature (which will also be added to the intersection).

+`sig intersect` can only work with compatible sketches - if there are multiple k-mer sizes or molecule types present in any of the signature files, you will need to choose one k-mer size with `-k/--ksize`, and/or one moltype with `--dna/--protein/--hp/--dayhoff`.

 ### `sourmash signature inflate` - transfer abundances from one signature to others

 Use abundances from one signature to provide abundances on other signatures.